BeetleBeast/Hermidata/README.md

 - ✅ Datalist autocomplete for `Type` and `Status` fields
 - ✅ even works for sites that uses redirects
 - ✅ has dark mode
+- ✅ adds also a bookmark
+ - ✅ can edit the path of the bookmark in settings

 ---